malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The majority of discussions presented here are in the context of the logical and data views.

 ## Physical View
 Slowly science is beginning to understand the kind of processing performed by different regions of the human brain, and we are gaining some mediocre knowledge of how non-human brains function, but overall our understanding is very much at its infancy.
 This article will largely omit discussion about the physical view.
-However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, such as the biological brain.
+However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, including the biological brain.

 ### Consciousness across the animal kingdom
-We don't know which animals experience consciousness.
-All mammals share the same basic brain structure, and in particular the share a neocortex, which is believed to be the main area for higher-level thought.
+Scientists don't know for certain which animals experience consciousness, but there are some hints.
+All mammals share the same basic brain structure, and in particular they share a neocortex, which is believed to be the main area for higher-level thought.
 The experience of consciousness appears to correlate very strongly with higher-level thought, so one could conclude that the presence or lack of a neocortex can be used to distinguish the presence of consciousness in animals.

-Birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscientists now believe provide similar capability to the neocortex [SDOct2012].
+Birds have a similar structure called the dorsal ventricular ridge (DVR) that some neuroscientists believe provide similar capability to the neocortex [SDOct2012].
 I have also seen some suggestion that fish have a similar structure with similar functionality.

 ### Neuronal structure
 The neurons in mammalian brains are different to those in artificial neural networks in terms of the physical way in which they operate, but I posit that the difference is not significant for the experience of consciousness.
 Any mechanism that supports sufficient flexibility of learning could suffice for the realization of consciousness.

-This article will use biological and artificial neural networks interchangeably for examples when expressing ideas.
+In fact, this article will use biological and artificial neural networks interchangeably for examples when expressing ideas.

 ### Physical location in space
 tbd. diagram